GarboMuffin/nicehash-calculator/README.md

 A JavaScript (TypeScript) program for estimating the profitability of buying hashing power on [NiceHash](https://www.nicehash.com/?refby=258346).
 Feel free to [make an issue](https://github.com/GarboMuffin/nicehash-calculator/issues/new) if you need help with usage or have find any bugs.

+This project has been updated to use the [new platform](https://new.nicehash.com/) and the [new API](https://docs.nicehash.com/) for NiceHash.

 **This project is not affiliated with NiceHash.
 I am not responsible for any losses that may come as a result of this project.**

 ## Website